 What is the pH Sensor Types and Applications?

-Selecting the right water quality sensor is crucial for accurate measurements, particularly in water monitoring systems.
-Among these sensors, the pH sensor plays a vital role.
-However, with an abundance of pH sensor options available in the market, many users find it challenging to determine the best choice.
+Choosing the right water quality sensor is important for accurate measurements in water monitoring systems.
+The pH sensor is especially important.
+However, there are many pH meter options on the market.
+This makes it hard for users to find the best choice.

 What is a pH Sensor?